 If you’re still having trouble picturing it, try this: 190 beer glasses, each around the height of the Empire State Building.
 So, whether you prefer ales or lagers, something light or with a bite, a traditional flavor profile, or something with raspberry and hints of anything you can think of, the world’s beer breweries have something for you.
 Or, to put it another way, they offer something new for you to try every day.

 Humans adore beer, and Asia consumes more than any other region.
 But, after a game of golf, which Asian beer brands are the greatest for cooling down?
 Continue reading to find out.
+But if you want to play golf online, here’s our top-recommended Golf Betting site.

 The Vietnamese beer is made with barley and rice, and it has a beautiful golden hue with a thick, creamy white head.
 This has a unique lager with an acidic flavor that people enjoy drinking in the sun since it is soft and refreshing.
 This is a beer with a 4.9% alcohol concentration that is comparable to a Dutch pilsner.